 The mind flayer then ascends into the cockpit of his ship, which is itself adorned with writhing squidlike limbs.
 He pilots the dancing Nautiloid over a city and, via telekinesis, uses one of the ship’s tentacles to demolish a spire, bringing it crashing down.
 The tentacles thrash out at the fleeing citizens, evaporating them on contact and transporting them instantly into the containment chambers within the ship.
 Our evil octopus overlord is interrupted, though, as a portal opens in the sky and three red dragons and their Githyanki riders emerge in pursuit.
 Though the Nautiloid teleports through realms in an attempt to escape, the dragon riders follow, eventually managing to damage the hull of the ship and incinerate the brine pool full of worms.
 Good riddance.

-Revealed at PAX East, this gameplay demo gives us our first taste of the Baldur’s Gate 3 experience.
-Immediately, one of the most pressing questions is answered: yes, the camera angle can be either in third person mode, or zoomed out at will into the classic isometric view – hopefully this satisfies fans in both camps.
+We’ve seen a substantial amount of gameplay ahead of Baldur’s Gate 3’s release.
+There was a lengthy gameplay demo at PAX East in February 2020, which answered one of our most pressing questions: yes, the camera angle can be either in third person mode, or zoomed out at will into the classic isometric view – hopefully this satisfies fans in both camps.

 We didn’t get to see any cosmetic options in the gameplay demo, but we do know we’ll be able to create our own character or choose one of the potential companions to play as.
 We’ll have the following races available to us in Early Access (with more to come later):